sgryphon/dungeons-dragons-customisable-pregens/README.md

 Only a limited set of options (even less than the basic rules) are listed, to provide some customisation without overwhelming options.
 If you are unsure then the choices listed first (in bold) are a good choice.

 Pick any options needed on your Species and Background sheets (many don't have any options).

-These sheets are generally only half a page, so the Background sheet can be folded in half so both of them are visible when inserted into a plastic folder.